Cadet troopers will receive $2,870.16 per month during academy training.

 Upon graduation this salary will increase to $3,157.18 monthly ($37,886.12 annually).

 A table that shows the pay increases throughout a Trooper's career can be found at http://www.lrc.ky.gov/statutes/statute.aspx?id=45276

 Troopers receive a 10-percent salary increase with each promotion.

-Troopers also receive five dollars per day for uniform maintenance.
+Troopers also receive seven dollars per day for uniform maintenance.

 Health Insurance: Troopers may choose one of a variety of health insurance plans offered with dependent coverage at additional charge.

 Life Insurance: The Commonwealth of Kentucky provides a $20,000 term life insurance policy.